TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-replicationdoesnotprogress.md

 **Data upload Blocked**

 * Ensure that the network connectivity exists between the source machine and the process server
-- In case of VPN connection please ensure the connectivity
+- In case of VPN connection please ensure the connectivity.
 - Check to see if the mobility service (InMage Scout VX Agent - Sentinel/Outpost, InMage Scout Application Service) is running on the source server

 ## **Recommended  Documents**